 • Have oral cancer screenings

 • Avoid tobacco products

 • Avoid excessive alcohol use

 Talk to your physician about any health conditions that could impact your oral health.
 Today, more than ever, your physician and your dentist are working together as an integrated health care team.
-Did you know that if you have gum disease, you may be at increased risk for other conditions that effect your general health?
+Did you know that if you have gum disease, you may be at increased risk for other conditions that affect your general health?
 With proper care, gum disease or periodontal disease can be prevented and treated.